meejah/txtorcon/doc/index.rst

 txtorcon
 ========

-.. warning:: This code and (especially) documentation is currently a
+.. note:: This code and (especially) documentation is currently a
-    moving target; your best bet is to clone from git and explore that way.
-These documents can be built with ``make doc`` if you have Sphinx
+    moving target.
+Might be best to clone from git and explore that way.
+These documents can be built with ``make doc`` if you have Sphinx installed.

     This documentation generated |today|.

+    If there is some interest in this being released, I would put the code on GitHub and these pages somewhere accessible from the non-onion Web.

 txtorcon is a `Twisted <https://twistedmatrix.com/>`_-based `Python
 <http://python.org/>`_ asynchronous controller library for `Tor